What is a multi-passionate person?

 Once I made the calculated decision of living life my way, it took me some time to put all the pieces together.
 It’s not a quick process and patience is certainly something that you will need.

-But once you make the decision to not care about other people’s opinions and just do what you feel you want to, your life will be filled with so much more happiness and joy.
+However, once you decide not to care about other people’s opinions and simply do what you want, your life will be filled with much more happiness and joy.
 You will be truly impacting the world in a positive way.

 Don’t give up.
 Keep on moving forward!